JDS478/JDS478/README.md

 # 💫 About Me:
+A Fullstack Ruby Developer from Birmingham.

-I'm currently working on CS50
+🌱 I'm currently working on CS50.

 ## 🌐 Socials: